Erin Purcell '24: Helping People on their Worst Days

 A MLOA can provide students with advantages that may not be afforded by another type of leave of absence, including:

-To take a MLOA during the semester, a student should meet with either the Director of Health Services or the Director of Counseling Center (depending upon the issue) to discuss his or her particular circumstance.
+To take a MLOA during the semester, a student should meet with the Associate Dean of Student Learning and Success, who will consult with the Dean of Students, Director of the Counseling Center or other appropriate representative of the Wellness Center (depending upon the issue) to discuss the student's particular circumstance.

-The appropriate Director makes a recommendation to the Associate Dean of Academic Advising who will make the final decision regarding the MLOA.
+The appropriate Director makes a recommendation to the Associate Dean of Student Learning and Success who will make the final decision regarding the MLOA.
 Students will be asked to sign a release of information form so that the recommendations, but not the student's medical details, can be shared with the Associate Dean.
 Students are encouraged to meet with the Office of Student Financial Services to understand the financial implications of a MLOA.
 Recommendations for a MLOA are made on an individualized case-by-case basis but usually will include a recommendation for appropriate form of treatment so that the student can address the health concern while on leave.
-Course work at another institution is not permitted without special permission from the Associate Dean of Academic Advising.
+Course work at another institution is not permitted without special permission from the Associate Dean of Student Learning and Success.
+Students should consult the Procedures for Leave of Absence and Withdrawal for additional information.

 When students believe that they are well enough to return to the College, they should follow the steps outlined below to be considered for re-enrollment.